 Overview.
 The Business Administration Major equips students to serve as business leaders in a variety of organizational contexts.
 Students develop knowledge and skills in strategic planning, organizational development and change, human resource management, economics and financial management, marketing and public relations, and ethical and legal issues.
-The program incorporates biblical wisdom and missional concerns to develop Christian character and a Kingdom perspective.
+The program incorporates biblical wisdom and missional concerns to develop Christian character and a kingdom perspective.
 It includes an internship or project through which students gain first-hand business experience.

 Modality.
-Johnson University offers the Business Administration Major on-ground at its Florida campus in a traditional format for residential students and a non-traditional format for adult students (described below).
+Johnson University offers the Business Administration Major on-ground at its Florida campus and online.
+At its Florida campus, the Major is offered in a traditional format for residential students and a non-traditional format for adult students (described below).
 Most courses in the major are offered one night per week, from 6:00 to 10:00 p.m., which enables traditional and adult students to study together for that portion of the bachelor's program.
 For the remainder of the bachelor's degree, the Arts & Sciences Core and Bible & Theology Major are available in fully-online and traditional on-ground formats.
 Students should consult the Jenzabar enrollment system to determine which courses are available at a given time, location, and modality.

 Purpose.
-The Business Administration Major equips students to serve as business leaders in a variety of organizational contexts, effectively using human, asset, and financial resources to accomplish strategic goals in extending the Kingdom of God among all nations.
+The Business Administration Major equips students to serve as business leaders in a variety of organizational contexts, effectively using human, asset, and financial resources to accomplish strategic goals in extending the kingdom of God among all nations.